thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 structure MUST be COSE_Mac0.

 The CWT CBOR tag (61) is not used.
-An application that needs to exchange PSA attestation tokens can use the Media Type defined in {{sec-iana-media-types}}
+An application that needs to exchange PSA attestation tokens can use the media type defined in {{sec-iana-media-types}}
 or the CoAP Content-Format defined in {{sec-iana-coap-content-format}}.

 # Freshness Model